MMP for co-rank one foliations on threefolds: Special termination

-\begin{corollary} Let $X$ be a $\bb Q$-factorial quasi-projective threefold.
+\begin{corollary} Let $X$ be a $\bb Q$-factorial quasi-projective threefold and let $\cal F$ be a co-rank one foliation with non-dicritical singularities on $X$.
 Suppose that $(\cal F, \Delta)$ is F-dlt.

-Then, after finitely many flips, the flipping locus is disjoint from all the lc centres transverse to the foliation. \end{corollary} \begin{proof} Observe that by Lemma \ref{l_negativity} and the fact that there are only finitely many lc centres transverse to the foliation, we may assume that no lc centre transverse to the foliation is contained in the flipping locus.
+Then, after finitely many flips, the flipping locus is disjoint from all the lc centres transverse to the foliation. \end{corollary} \begin{proof} Remark \ref{r_finmanylccenters} implies that there are only finitely many lc centres transverse to $\cal F$ and these are strata of $\lfloor \Delta \rfloor$.
+Thus, by Lemma \ref{l_negativity}, we may assume that no lc centre transverse to the foliation is contained in the flipping locus.
 Let $\phi\colon X\dashrightarrow X^+$ be a flip.
 Suppose that the flipping locus meets some lc centre of $(\cal F, \Delta)$ transverse to the foliation.
-Then since $(\cal F,\Delta)$ is F-dlt, it meets some divisorial component $W$ of $\lfloor \Delta \rfloor$.
+Then, since these are strata of $\lfloor \Delta \rfloor$, it follows that the flipping locus meets some divisorial component $W$ of $\lfloor \Delta \rfloor$.
 Thus, to prove our result it suffices to show that, for any component $W$ of $\lfloor \Delta \rfloor$, after finitely many flips the flipping locus is disjoint from $W$.